-If we default and the clearing broker cannot port the Client Transactions and collateral (e.g. because a back-up entity cannot be found), then we would expect it to terminate and net our Client Transactions and apply related assets.
+If we default and the clearing broker cannot port the Client Transactions and collateral (e.g. because a back-up entity cannot be found or because, in the absence of any specific direct contractual relationship directly between you and the clearing broker in this respect, the clearing broker is not willing the proceed with porting of the Client Transactions and collateral), then we would expect it to terminate and net our Client Transactions and apply related assets.

-You and we would want this to work differently from normal bilateral close-out netting that would apply to all positions and assets between us and the clearing broker - e.g. assets on a Gross Omnibus Indirect Client Account relating to you could be netted with our house or another indirect client account at the clearing broker.
-There is a risk that this netting across accounts could happen automatically as a result of ordinary English insolvency law.
-However, to the extent that Part VII applies, this should not occur.12
+You and we would want this to work differently from normal bilateral close-out netting that would apply to all positions and assets between us and the clearing broker - e.g. assets on an Gross Omnibus Indirect Client Account relating to you could be netted with our house or another indirect client account at the clearing broker.
+There is a risk that this netting across accounts could happen automatically as a result of ordinary French insolvency law.
+However, to the extent that the protection of articles L. 211-36 et seq. applies, this should not occur.

 A similar risk occurs between us and you in relation to the Indirect Client Transactions.
-It is most likely to materialise in a pre-porting period during which English law may automatically set off Indirect Client Transactions and collateral relating to one clearing broker with Indirect Client Transactions and collateral relating to another.
+It is most likely to materialise in a pre-porting period during which French law may automatically set off Indirect Client Transactions and collateral relating to one clearing broker with Indirect Client Transactions and collateral relating to another.
 This risk arises regardless of what you and we may provide for in our clearing documentation.
 Whilst the resulting termination amount should represent our net exposure to each other, it will make porting difficult or impossible.
-Part VII does not provide you any direct protection in this case but, depending on the relevant clearing structure, a security interest may provide some protection in this regard (as mentioned under "What happens if we are declared to be in default by a clearing broker?").
+Articles L. 211-36 et seq. of the Financial Code do not provide you any direct protection in this case but, depending on the relevant clearing structure, a security interest may provide some protection in this regard (as mentioned under "What happens if we are declared to be in default by a clearing broker?").